projecthorus/radiosonde_auto_rx/README.md

 3. If a radiosonde signal is found, start demodulating it, and upload data to various internet services.
 4. If no peaks are found, or if no packets are heard from the radiosonde in a given amount of time (2 minutes by default), go back to step 1.

+The latest version can make use of multiple RTLSDRs to allow for tracking of many radiosondes simultaneously.
+The number of simultaneous radiosondes you can track is limited only by the number of RTLSDRs you have setup!

-Refer to the wiki for [installation and setup instructions](https://github.com/projecthorus/radiosonde_auto_rx/wiki).
+Refer to the wiki for the [latest updates, and installation/setup instructions](https://github.com/projecthorus/radiosonde_auto_rx/wiki).

 #### Please note this software is under constant development.
 Please update (git pull) regularly!